Hurricane Isbell

 Hurricane Isbell was the final hurricane to affect the United States during the 1964 season.
 The eleventh tropical storm and sixth hurricane of the season, Isbell developed from a dissipating cold front in the southwestern Caribbean on October 8.
 The depression initially remained disorganized as it track northwestward, but strengthened into Tropical Storm Isbell on October 13.
 Re-curving northeastward, Isbell quickly strengthened further and reached hurricane status by later that day.
 Late on October 13, Isbell made landfall in the Pinar del Río Province of Cuba.
 The storm continued strengthening and peaked as a Category 3 hurricane on the following day.
-Isbell moved northeastward and made landfall near Everglades, Florida, late on October 14.
+Isbell moved northeastward and made landfall near Everglades City, Florida, late on October 14.
 After reaching the Atlantic on the following day, the storm began to weaken.
 Isbell turned northward and continued weakening, before transitioning to an extratropical cyclone while located just offshore eastern North Carolina on October 16.

 The storm produced strong winds throughout western Cuba.
 Hundreds of homes were destroyed, as were several tobacco warehouses.
 There was at least $20 million in damage and four deaths in Cuba, three of them caused by collapsing houses in the Guane area.
-Several tornadoes in Florida caused significant damage.
-Throughout the state, 1 house was destroyed, 33 were severely damaged, and 631 suffered minor impact.
-Additionally, 66 trailers were destroyed and 88 were inflicted with major damage.
+The storm also spawned at least nine tornadoes in Florida, several of which demolished trailers and unroofed homes and other buildings in several communities, causing significant damage.
+Throughout the state, one house was destroyed, 33 were severely damaged, and 631 suffered minor impact.
+Additionally, 66 trailers were destroyed and 88 were afflicted with major damage.
 Three deaths occurred in the state, one due to a heart attack and two from drowning in Florida Keys when their shrimp boat sank.
 Because the storm weakened considerably, impact in North Carolina was generally minor.
-The storm also spawned at least nine tornadoes in the state, which demolished trailers and unroofed homes and other buildings in several communities.
 Damage throughout the United States totaled $10 million.